tpd-avery-a/tpd-avery-a/README.md

 - I do not post often here.
 My main work is displayed on my website https://toppeaksdevelopment.com

-- 👀 I’m interested in Cybersecurity, Network Engineer, Space
+- 👀 I’m interested in Cybersecurity, Network Engineering, Defeating and Defending against webscrapping, and Space

 - 🌱 I’m currently learning Web Development and System Administration